eryman/youtube-component/README.md

 >  <link href="css/video.css" rel="stylesheet">

 * In the body of the HTML, insert the following line wherever you'd like your videos to show up:

 >  <div id="videolist"></div>

 * At the bottom of the body of the HTML, insert the following lines:

 >  <script src="js/jQuery.js"></script>

 >  <script src="js/ythelper.js"></script>

+* Lastly, all you need to do is edit a few lines in getyoutubedata.php with your own YouTube ID and Google API Key

 ### getyoutubedata.php: